 (Sunan Ibn Majah)

 We are called to do good to our neighbours regardless of their religious and ethnic backgrounds.
-Due to the COVID-19 restrictions, we can drop off food instead of organizing a gathering to forge closer neighbourly relations.

-The month of Ramadan, the month where Muslims fast during the day, and increase prayer during the night, is, in essence, a month that calls for Muslims to rethink our day-to-day conduct.
+The month of Ramadan, the month when Muslims fast during the day, and increase prayer during the night, is, in essence, a month that calls for Muslims to rethink our day-to-day conduct.
 A month of discipline, a month that serves as an annual training period to reinforce good behaviours and exemplary conduct.
 It is also a month that we identify as the month of mercy and forgiveness.
 A month that provides opportunities for spiritual enhancement.
 A month of deep devotion and reflection.

 Ramadan is also a month that is closely associated with the Quran.
 After all, the first of the final revelations to humankind was revealed in the month of Ramadan.
 We use the opportunity of this sacred month to recite the Quran more than in any other month.
 Beyond reciting, Quran is a scripture that calls for us to internalise its meanings and practice its values.
 Therefore, we should take this opportunity to get close to our sacred text and ponder upon its messages and manifest them in our lives today.